-Figure 4.1: Schematic representation of key elements of the Minimum Viable EOSC

-4.5.2.
-EOSC-Core

-The EOSC-Core provides the minimum functionality that is required to enable Open Science practices across domains and countries.
-It supports FAIR data principles by providing the means to discover, share, access and reuse data and services.
-These elements address key technical, cultural and policy decisions of EOSC and they must be maintained over the long term.
+Figure 4.1: Schematic representation of key elements of the Minimum Viable EOSC Certification 4.5.2.
+EOSC-Core The EOSC-Core provides the minimum function practices across domains and a means to discover technical, cultural and policy decisions of EOSC and they must be maintained over the long term.
 Specifically: